tcollins6049/Web-Scraper/README.md

 4. A list of possible categories will be displayed and it will prompt you to enter a category.
 Enter a category.
 5. A list of possible subcategories will be displayed and it will prompt you to enter a subcategory.
 Enter a subcategory.
 6. Figure 1 of 4 will appear displaying 2 bar graphs.
 The first displays the price of each item and the second displays the discount amount of each item.
 The X-axis displays the different item numbers.
 Close the figure.
 7. Figure 2 of 4 will appear displaying 4 violin plots.
-The first shows
+The first shows the average price for items in the chosen subcategory while the second shows the average price of all items in the chosen category.
+The thrird and fourth plots show the same thing but with the average discount rather than the average price.
+8. Figure 3 of 4 will appear displaying two 3D scatter plots.
+The left plot shows the price distrubution of items on xymoxdrumco.com while the right plot shows the price distribution of items on lonestarpercussion.com.
+9. Figure 4 of 4 will apear displaying 2 box plots.
+The first shows the average price of items on each website while the second shows the average discount for items on each website.
+10. After closing the fourth figure, the program will prompt you for an item number.
+If a correct item number is entered then all information on that item will be displayed.
+If -1 is entered then the program will end.